Contact the GG Archives

 • Coffee

-To each of these menus will be added celery, olives, salted nuts, fancy cakes and candies.
-The valentine idea may recur with every course.
-The grapefruit may have a cherry heart in the centre, or a border of cherry hearts all around; heart-shaped biscuit or croutons may be served with the soup; heart-shaped sandwiches may go with the main course; and a tiny cupid, cut from a valentine, may stand stanchly in the center of each serving of fruit salad.
+To each of these menus will be added celery, olives, salted nuts, fancy cakes, and candies.
+The Valentine's idea may recur with every course.
+The grapefruit may have a cherry heart in the center or a border of cherry hearts all around; heart-shaped biscuits or croutons may be served with the soup; heart-shaped sandwiches may go with the main course; and a tiny cupid, cut from a valentine, may stand staunchly in the center of each serving of fruit salad.

 Valentine's Day Cake

-The ices may take the form of hearts, or cupids, or pink roses; and, of course, the cakes will be heart—shaped and iced with pink icing.
+The ice may take the form of hearts, cupids, or pink roses, and, of course, the cakes will be heart-shaped and iced with pink icing.

 There are only a few of these dishes that need any explanation.
-The cream of clam soup can be made from the canned broth, if fresh clams are not in the market.
-The asparagus salad, too, is made from the canned asparagus, and may be served with mayonnaise, or with a French dreSsing to which chopped olives and sour pickles have been added.
+The cream of clam soup can be made from canned broth if fresh clams are unavailable.
+The asparagus salad, too, is made from canned asparagus and may be served with mayonnaise or with a French dressing to which chopped olives and sour pickles have been added.

-The stalks of asparagus, held in place by a ring of red pepper or tomato, make an especially pretty dish.
+The stalks of asparagus, held in place by a ring of red pepper or tomato, make a stunning dish.

 The bisque tortoni is delicious and easily made.
-It is really a vanilla mousse to which is added maraschino cherries and macaroons.
-To serve six persons, add the smallest size bottle of cherries and six macaroons, reduced to a powder, to three pints of sweetened whipped cream.
+It is a vanilla mousse to which maraschino cherries and macaroons are added.
+To serve six persons, add the smallest bottle of cherries and six macaroons, reduced to a powder, to three pints of sweetened whipped cream.

-Put the mixture in a melon mold, pack in ice and salt, and allow to stand six hours.
-Instead of this, strawberry mousse may be substituted, if desired.
+Put the mixture in a melon mold, pack in ice and salt, and allow to stand for six hours.
+Instead of this, strawberry mousse may be substituted if desired.

 In the second menu, almost any fruit may be used for the fruit salad.
-Grapefruit and white grapes make an especially dainty combination, but some persons prefer a greater variety.
+Grapefruit and white grapes are incredibly dainty, but some prefer a greater variety.

-Apples, oranges, bananas, and canned peaches and cherries may be used.
-In any case instead of using a mayonnaise dressing, try the following: -
+Apples, oranges, bananas, canned peaches, and cherries may be used.
+In any case, instead of using a mayonnaise dressing, try the following: -

-One tablespoon of butter, five tablespoons vinegar, one teaspoon mustard, one teaspoon sugar, one teaspoon salt, one teaspoon flour, a dash of cayenne.
+One tablespoon of butter, five tablespoons of vinegar, one teaspoon of mustard, one teaspoon of sugar, one teaspoon of salt, one teaspoon of flour, and a dash of cayenne.

-Mix mustard, sugar, salt and flour with enough water to make a paste, add two well-beaten eggs, and to the mixture add the butter and vinegar, boiling hot.
+Mix mustard, sugar, salt, and flour with enough water to make a paste; add two well-beaten eggs, and add the butter and vinegar, boiling hot to the mixture.
 Cook until very thick.
-Whip cream stiff and add a tablespoonful of the boiled dressing to each half-pint bottle of cream.
+Whip cream, stiffen, and add a tablespoonful of the boiled dressing to each half-pint bottle of cream.

 The boiled dressing may be bottled and kept for some time.

 The macaroon Charlotte russe is prepared by soaking macaroons in sherry and lining a long-stemmed glass with them.
 The glass is then filled with whipped cream that has been sweetened and flavored by a small quantity of powdered macaroons.
-It may be garnished by maraschino cherries and strips of candied fruits in different colors.
+Maraschino cherries and strips of candied fruits in different colors may garnish it.
 This dish is as delicious as it is easy to prepare.

-If, in addition to all the nice things to eat and pretty things to see, the hostess wishes to provide some amusements suited to the day, she might have her guests guess the authors of quotations on love; or, a more novel idea, she may briefly outline some of the world's famous love stories, and let the guests tell the names of the characters.
-Romeo and Juliet, and Abelard and Heloise, are examples of such stories.
-Prizes of heart-shaped boxes of bon-bons, or little books on love, make suitable prizes, if prizes are desired.
+If, in addition to all the nice things to eat and pretty things to see, the hostess wishes to provide some amusements suited to the day, she might have her guests guess the authors of quotations on love or, a more novel idea, she may briefly outline some of the world's famous love stories, and let the guests tell the names of the characters.
+Romeo and Juliet and Abelard and Heloise are examples of such stories.
+Prizes of heart-shaped boxes of bonbons or little books on love make suitable prizes if rewards are desired.

 May Ellis Nichols, "A Saint Valentine Luncheon," in American Cookery (Boston-Cooking School Magazine) February 1913.